Helena, mother of Constantine I: Sainthood

-Helena is considered by the Eastern Orthodox, Oriental Orthodox, Eastern and Roman Catholic churches, as well as by the Anglican Communion and Lutheran Churches, as a saint.
-She is sometimes known as Helen of Constantinople to distinguish her from others with similar names, and is "Ilona" in Hungarian, and "Liena" in Malta.
+Helena is considered by the Eastern Orthodox Church, Oriental Orthodox Churches, Catholic Church, Anglicanism, and Lutheranism as a saint.
+She is sometimes known as Helen of Constantinople to distinguish her from others with similar names.

 Her feast day as a saint of the Eastern Orthodox Church is celebrated with her son on 21 May, the "Feast of the Holy Great Sovereigns Constantine and Helena, Equal to the Apostles".
 Her feast day in the Roman Catholic Church and in Antiochian Western Rite Vicariate falls on 18 August.
 Her feast day in the Coptic Orthodox Church is on 9 Pashons.

 Some Anglican and Lutheran churches keep the 21 May date.
 Helena is honored in the Church of England on 21 May but in the Episcopal Church on 22 May.

-Her discovery of the Cross along with Constantine is dramatised in the Santacruzan, a ritual pageant in the Philippines.
-Held in May (when Roodmas was once celebrated), the procession also bears elements of the month's Marian devotions.
-Helena is the patron saint of new discoveries.

 In the Ethiopian and Eritrean Orthodox Tewahedo Churches, the feast of Meskel, which commemorates her discovery of the cross, is celebrated on 17 Meskerem in the Ethiopian calendar (September 27, Gregorian calendar, or on 28 September in leap years).
 The holiday is usually celebrated with the lighting of a large bonfire, or Demera, based on the belief that she had a revelation in a dream.
 She was told that she should make a bonfire and that the smoke would show her where the true cross was buried.
 So she ordered the people of Jerusalem to bring wood and make a huge pile.
 After adding frankincense to it, the bonfire was lit and the smoke rose high up to the sky and returned to the ground, exactly to the spot where the Cross had been buried.

 Uncovering of the Precious Cross and the Precious Nails (Roodmas) by Empress Saint Helen in Jerusalem falls on 6 March.

 She is also commemorated every Bright Wednesday along with the saints from Mount Sinai, by the Russian Orthodox Church and the Orthodox Church in America.